HKU-BAL/Clair3/docs/pileup_training.md

 CHR_PREFIX="chr"

 # array of chromosomes (do not include "chr"-prefix) to training in all sample
-## pls note that we have excluded chr20 as hold-out set, so do not use chr20 for traning.
+## pls note that we have excluded chr20 as a hold-out set, so do not use chr20 for training.
 CHR=(21 22)

 # Number of threads to be used